PLK2/RockPro64-Simple-Server/flame/README.md

 <img src="/_utilities/flame.png" alt="flame" title="flame" />
 </p>

 Flame is a self-hosted start page for your server.
 It is easy to setup and use.
 With built-in editors, it allows you to setup your own application hub in no time - no file editing necessary.
-I use it to manage not only the RockPro64 server but other devices on my network and various other resources.
+I use it to manage not only the RockPro64 server but other devices on my network along with various other resources.

 * [Github](https://github.com/pawelmalak/flame)
 * [Documentation](https://manual.seafile.com/docker/deploy_seafile_with_docker/)